-Requests for searches can be done in writing and mailed to the Erie County Clerk's Office, 25 Delaware Avenue, Buffalo, New York 14202.
+Requests for searches can be done in writing and mailed to the Erie County Clerk's Office, 92 Franklin Street, Buffalo, New York 14202.
 For additional information, please call (716) 858-8785.

-The search request should be accompanied by a check in the appropriate amount made payable to the Erie County Clerk.
+The search request should be accompanied by a check or money order in the appropriate amount made payable to the Erie County Clerk.
 Payment can also be made at the time copies are picked up at the Clerk's Office.

 Record Request Form